darrenjkt/SEE-MTDA/README.md

 python train.py --cfg_file cfgs/source-waymo/secondiou/see/secondiou_ros_custom1000_GM-ORH005.yaml
 ```

-b) **testing**: download the models from the links above and modify the cfg and ckpt paths below.
+b) **Testing**: download the models from the links above and modify the cfg and ckpt paths below.
 For the cfg files, please link to the yaml files in the output folder instead of the ones in the `tools/cfg` folder.
 ```
 cd detector/tools
 python test.py --cfg_file /SEE-MTDA/detector/output/source-waymo/secondiou/see/secondiou_ros_custom1000_GM-ORH005/default/secondiou_ros_custom1000_GM-ORH005_eval-baraja100.yaml \